CAPC Guidelines:

 Canine and Feline

-Dracunculus insignis is a parasite of numerous wild carnivore species (e.g., raccoons, fisher, mink, muskrat, opossums, fox, coyote, otter) but is occasionally found in dogs.
+Dracunculus insignis is a parasite of numerous wild carnivore species (e.g., raccoons, fisher, mink, muskrat, opossums, fox, coyote, otter) but is occasionally found in dogs and cats.
 A related species, Dracunculus lutrae, has only been reported in otters.

 Overview of Life Cycle

 • Dogs, cats and wildlife hosts become infected with D. insignis via ingestion of aquatic copepods infected with L3 larvae.
-When ingested these larvae migrate to subcutaneous tissues where the mature and mate.
+When ingested these larvae migrate to subcutaneous tissues where they mature and mate.
 After mating, females typically migrate to the legs where they become gravid.
-Females will emerge and when they come in contact with water will release large numbers of L1 larvae.
+Females will induce the formation of a focal swelling that may ulcerate.
+When this lesion comes into contact with water, the female will release large numbers of L1 larvae.
 These larvae are consumed by copepods and develop to the L3 stage in 2-3 weeks.

 • The complete life cycle can take 10-14 months.

-• An additional possible transmission route is via ingestion of infected paratenic hosts (tadpoles or frogs).
+• An additional possible transmission route is via ingestion of infected paratenic hosts (tadpoles, frogs, and possibly fish).

 A copepod infected with Dracunculus (L3 larvae marked with arrows)